Laura Netzel: Reception

-Savon Music Society has undertaken a project to publish works by Laura Netzel and other unknown female composers.
-In August 2021 they organized a Laura Netzel Music Festival in Rantasalmi where her songs, instrumental pieces and orchestral works were performed in a series of concerts.
+Savo Music Society has undertaken a project to publish works by Netzel and other unknown female composers.
+In August 2021, they organized a Laura Netzel Music Festival in Rantasalmi where her songs, instrumental pieces and orchestral works were performed in a series of concerts.
 Performances included Piano Sonata E flat major, Ballad for Soprano and Orchestra (Op.
 35, world premiere), and Piano Concerto E minor, Op.
 84. The piano concerto was premiered at Mikkeli Music Festival in 2020.
 An intense, high-Romantic, Lisztian work with a currency of grand rhetorical gestures and occasional moments of searching lyricism, it was reconstructed by the pianist Peter Friis Johansson who has since recorded it on the BIS label.